amondit/node-ht1632/README.md

 ### display.writeAddress(offset, d0, d1, d2, d3))

 Sets the `d0`, `d1`, `d2` and `d3` LED bits at the `offset` address.
 LED bits values are boolean, and `offset` value is integer between 0 and 64 (8NMOS or 8PMOS mode) or 96 (16NMOS or 16PMOS mode) as per the HT1632 datasheet.

+### display.writeLed(offset, ledIndex, value))

+Sets the led of `ledIndex` at the `offset` address (led index range is 0-3 as described in the HT1632 datasheet).
+Value is boolean, and `offset` value is integer between 0 and 64 (8NMOS or 8PMOS mode) or 96 (16NMOS or 16PMOS mode) as per the HT1632 datasheet.
+Other led values at the same offset will stay the same.

 ### display.blink([enableBlinking])